Canadaman1429/Pong-Project-in-C/README.md

-My recreation of pong in C.
+My recreation of Pong in C.